 VISA Information and Application Process

-The Cyprus High Commission has outsourced the collection of visa applications from third country nationals.
-All applicants must submit their visa applications to the designated offices of VFS Global across the UK.
+The Cyprus High Commission cooperates with VFS Global across the UK for the collection of visa applications from third country nationals.
+Applicants are encouraged to submit their visa applications to the designated offices of VFS Global across the UK.

 Holders of the following documents do not need a visa, as of 17 June 2014, to travel to Cyprus: